-FDNY: Firefighter dies after fall from burning Queens building
+FDNY firefighter dies after fall from roof of burning Queens building, FDNY says - amNewYork

 “I’m very sorry to report that tragedy has struck our city again and we lost another hero today,” Mayor Bill de Blasio said during a news conference Thursday evening.
 “A man dedicated to protecting others gave his life for this city.”

-Firefighter William Tolley, 42, was on the roof of a five-story building at 1615 Putnam Ave. in Ridgewood, working "in the area of the bucket" of a ladder truck when he fell, Nigro said.

-Tolley was taken to Wyckoff Heights Medical Center in Bushwick, Brooklyn in serious condition, but he later succumbed to his injuries, fire officials said.
+Firefighter William Tolley, 42, was working to ventilate the roof of a five-story building at 1615 Putnam Ave. in Ridgewood in the area of a ladder truck’s bucket when he fell, Nigro said.
+He was taken to Wyckoff Heights Medical Center in Bushwick, Brooklyn, in serious condition, but he later succumbed to his injuries, fire officials said.

 “Everyone is in a state of shock and grief,” de Blasio said after meeting with Tolley’s family.
 The 14-year FDNY veteran leaves behind a wife, Marie, and an 8-year-old daughter, Isabella, as well as his parents and a brother.

-"And to his family, we say we will stand with you not only today, but in the days ahead, and for years and years to come.
-This is what the FDNY does – stays by families through everything that comes ahead," the mayor added.

-The two-alarm fire broke out on the second floor of the building at 2:19 p.m., fire officials said.
-It was brought under control around 3 p.m.
+Nigro said nothing about the two-alarm fire, which broke out on the second floor of the building at 2:19 p.m. and was brought under control around 3 p.m., appeared suspicious.
+He added that it was unclear if Tolley’s fall had anything to do with the ladder truck’s bucket that was nearby.

+“The circumstances of the tragedy and the fall are right now under investigation by our safety command and by our Bureau of Fire Investigation,” he said, adding that investigators will look at whether there was any mechanical failure on the ladder.
+“It was really in the operation that he was performing on the roof, which is a routine operation for us, and somehow he fell from the roof.”

 Dozens of people gathered by the corner of Putnam and Wyckoff avenues, as several fire officials worked at the scene.
-A pair of ladders were still attached to the five-story brick building.
+A pair of ladders were still attached to the brick building.

 Angie Cordero, 43, was in her house directly across the street from the building watching from the second-story window when Tolley fell.